 In Lappeenranta depositions were measured in Ihalainen, Tirilä and in Pulp.
-The Finnish target value of sulphur deposition was exceeded in Ihalainen in 2018.
+The Finnish target value of sulphur deposition wasn't exceeded in any deposition stations in Lappeenranta in 2019.
 The reference point of depositions was located in Äitsaari in Ruokolahti.
 The amount of deposition in Lappeenranta has decreased in 2000s.

-Figure 15: The sulphur depositions in Lappeenranta in years 2000 - 2018
+Figure 15: The sulphur depositions in Lappeenranta in years 2000 - 2019

-6. Air quality in Svetogorsk in 2018
+6. Air quality in Svetogorsk in 2019

 In Svetogorsk the air quality was measured at one station, which was located in parking lot of local hotel.
 Air quality in Svetogorsk has improved during 2000s.
-Odorous sulphur components (TRS) were measured in Svetogorsk in 2018, and nitrogen dioxides (NO_2) were measured only 3 months due to the analyzer problem.
+Odorous sulphur components (TRS) and nitrogen dioxides (NO_2) were measured in Svetogorsk in 2019.